Skitch Henderson: Television

 In his career at NBC, Henderson was conductor of the orchestras for The Today Show, Tonight Starring Steve Allen and The Tonight Show Starring Johnny Carson.
-Henderson began his NBC work in 1951 and left in 1957 when Allen was replaced by Jack Paar, then returned when Carson took over and led the orchestra from 1962-1966 during Carson's early years as host and was replaced by Milton Delugg, who was succeeded by trumpeter Doc Severinsen who led the NBC Orchestra until Carson's retirement in 1992.
+Henderson began his NBC work in 1951 and left in 1957 when Allen was replaced by Jack Paar, then returned when Carson took over and led the orchestra from 1962–1966 during Carson's early years as host and was replaced by Milton Delugg, who was succeeded by trumpeter Doc Severinsen who led the NBC Orchestra until Carson's retirement in 1992.

+Henderson is credited for originating "Stump the Band", a recurring Tonight Show comedy routine in which audience members would name an obscure song for the band to play, and win a prize if they the band wasn't able to do so.
+The band would improvise a fake song on the spot to match the title.
+The routine was continued by Carson and Doc Severinson, long after Henderson left the show, and was also reprised by David Letterman and Paul Shaffer on Late Show with David Letterman.

 Conducting career

 In 1983, Henderson founded The New York Pops orchestra, which makes its home at Carnegie Hall in New York City.
 He served as the music director and conductor of the orchestra until his death in 2005.
 Henderson also conducted numerous symphonic orchestras throughout the world.